MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 >
 > ```azurecli
 > # with local context turned on, create a storage account _without using_ local-context
-> az storage account create --name saazclicontext --location westeurope --resource-group RG1inAzCLI  --sku Standard_LRS
+> az storage account create --name saazclicontext1 --location westeurope --resource-group RG1inAzCLI  --sku Standard_LRS
 >
 > # create a storage account using local-context understanding that the `--location` has just been changed to `westeurope`
-> az storage account create --name saazclicontext --sku Standard_LRS
+> az storage account create --name saazclicontext2 --sku Standard_LRS
 > ```

 ## Work with multiple directories